 Both successful completion of the EQC course and the exam are required.
 Currently, the exam is offered fully online.
 We will provide additional information to students who are in our course.

 What if I don't pass the EQC exam?

 Fortunately, our students have a very high pass rate.
+Over our past three classes, 90% of students passed, and the median score was 91%.
 We work with you throughout the course to review the material and answer questions to make sure you know the content well.
 If you do not pass the exam on the first attempt, you have up to 90 days to re-take the exam.
 If you do not pass a second time, you will be required to re-take the course.